LAHC approved for dissolution, awaits city council decision

 The City of Lawton is preparing to draw the curtains on the Lawton Arts and Humanities Council.

-On October 14, during a regular meeting of the McMahon Auditorium Authority, the board accepted the dissolution of the council and the absorption of its assets and duties into the auditorium authority.
+During a regular meeting of the McMahon Auditorium Authority on Oct.
+14, the board accepted the dissolution of the council and the absorption of its assets and duties into the auditorium authority.
 The dissolution was outlined in documents drafted by the City of Lawton’s attorney’s office.

 “The Lawton Arts and Humanities Council has been a public trust for a number of years.
 It has had the authority and responsibility to promote the arts and humanities in Lawton on behalf of the city,” Jason Poudrier, the city’s arts and humanities administrator, said.
 “Over the last few years their role and the roles of the McMahon Auditorium Authority started to merge.
 Essentially we had these two entities that have similar functions so by combining them it increases efficiency and fiscal responsibility.”